 “We are nature, and having the privilege to work with clay helps remind me how much this earth matters.
 The slow processes; the growing; all the while, developing this relationship to a beautiful natural material.
 But creating isn’t always or just about technical expertise, for me community is one of the most creative things we can be involved in and Jayne facilitates beautiful ‘sacred’ spaces at Sisters of the Wild that allow those who gather to express themselves freely without judgment and connect to (our) nature in the most beautiful of ways”. - Roo Vereen, artist and Sisters of the Wild attendee

 Through my own challenges with womanhood, being a mother, a wife, navigating a divorce and my own health issues, I’ve found that the most honest healers are movement, the breath and interaction with the elements.
 I feel most supported by rocks and the roots of a tree; I feel most alive when the wind is whipping my hair and I’m dancing barefoot on the grass.

 I believe in love, even though my heart has been broken a thousand times.

-I love swimming in the ocean and sitting next to a fire, under the stars drinking whiskey.
+I love swimming in lakes, rivers & oceans and sitting next to a fire, under the stars drinking whiskey.
 I love wearing black, being on a train or travelling somewhere new.
 I love chocolate.
 I love the reflections of a disco ball, and I love Prince with every wild bone in this body.